 Picking up (and carrying) dog poop is a daily fact of life for dog owners who walk their dogs.
 A Wise Walker gives you an easy way to stash that nasty poop bag while you finish your walk -- out of sight, out of mind, and out of your hands!
-A simple solution to a crappy problem.
+A simple solution to a terribly nasty problem.

 Team Wise Walker started as 10-year-old twin sisters (Annalise and Sarah), a dog (Lola) and a dad on a mission to make dog poo less gross and to explore the lessons of entrepreneurship.
+You can meet the whole team by watching out Kickstarter video.

 The idea for Wise Walker began in the spring of 2013 when the twins (10 years old at the time) and their dad took Lola for a walk.